tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

 - `asset_pack_path`

-  it's used to link static assets in views.
+  it's used to reference assets in views.

 under the hood all these helpers parse manifest file to find actual file paths.